 Good for both beginners and kids, the Tomoloo Q2 with Bluetooth boasts boatloads of positive customer reviews on Amazon and elsewhere.
 Even though this hoverboard is made in China, the company (Tomoloo) produces products with verified UL 2272 certification for safety.

 The 4.3 Ah lithium battery takes about 3 hours to 3.5 hours to fully charge, and it comes with the UL2271 certification for Small Electric Vehicles.
 Built to support a maximum weight limit of 220 lbs, it pushes its dual system motor to climb gentle slopes (15 degrees) with ease.
 On steeper inclines, this hoverboard slows down to a stop.

 The tires are 6.5″ (165mm), and they’re made of rubber and not plastic.
-They’re tough and large enough different kinds of terrain.
-The vehicle offers a maximum speed of 7.5 miles per hour and range of 6 miles.
+They’re tough and large enough for different kinds of smooth terrain.
+The vehicle offers a maximum speed of 7.5 miles per hour and a range of 6 miles.

-Pair this self balancing scooter to your phone’s Bluetooth technology and enjoy cool music as you tour the neighborhood.
+Pair this self-balancing scooter with your phone’s Bluetooth technology and enjoy cool music as you tour the neighborhood.
 Not everyone likes having that funny, heavily accented Chinese woman voice that says “you’re connecting to BlueTooth”, though.
 LED lights that change color with your music add a really cool touch to your experience.
 And at just 17.2 lbs, the hoverboard is easy to carry, much lighter than most.

 - A lightweight but sturdy hoverboard

 - Hoverboard and battery UL 2272 and UL 2271 certified respectively